-In today’s installment of our rapid developer profile series, we are featuring Kofi Ghartey-Tagoe, Systems Consultant at Saga Healthcare.
+In today’s maker profile, we are featuring Kofi Ghartey-Tagoe, Systems Consultant at Saga Healthcare.
 Hear more about the applications he has built and why he went from developing in C Sharp and Java to developing applications with a low-code platform.

 1. What is your education and professional background?
 Did you have any prior development experience?

 I have always wanted to get into software development, since secondary school.
 I didn’t really start coding until my second year of college.
 When I began programming it wasn’t easy and I almost gave up my second year in because it was hard to understand the concepts, it was only in my fourth year that things made sense and I could ramp up.

 2. How were you introduced to Mendix?
 What was your initial reaction?

 I was first introduced to Mendix when I joined Saga Healthcare about three years ago.
 I joined as Java and .Net developer, and then was introduced to Mendix.

 In university, we had been introduced to the concepts of model-driven development and rapid application development, but they were exactly that, concepts.
 I remember when I was first introduced to the low-code platform, I didn’t think it was actually going to be as easy to pick up, but I am still using Mendix so I was proven wrong.

 When learning Mendix, I was first focused on the online tutorials and creating on my own.
 After two weeks of doing this, I was given the Mendix foundation course which gave me further learning and better insights into what I was doing online.

 4. What have you built using the platform?
 Which app/project are you most proud of?